e-mission/e-mission-docs/docs/README.md

 - E-mission can [let the end-user complete the mode and purpose](https://nextcloud.damajash.org/s/f2z28gK7e84WPWS) after trip completion
 - E-mission can [embark third-pary online surveys](https://nextcloud.damajash.org/s/CRZg4zQY2gKWMnF) (a feature developed by the University of New South Wales)
 - E-mission can be adapted to [mobility nudge experimentations like the Tripaware project](https://nextcloud.damajash.org/s/n2ESGrRYdCmSaX6) conducted at UC Berkley in 2018
+- E-mission can be integrated with external survey tools by [automatically filling in survey fields with sensed information](https://nextcloud.damajash.org/s/4CxeNpWDAiqSkpa).
+The survey prompt can [even be context sensitive](https://nextcloud.damajash.org/s/3qp8Mcwcy36HjSi).

 ## Overview
 Read these papers for understand context.